SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 Sumo provides an Azure Resource Management (ARM) template to build most of the components in the pipeline.
 The template creates:

-* An event hub to which Azure Event Grid routes create block blobs events.
+* An event hub to which Azure Event Grid routes create append blobs events.
 * A Service Bus for storing tasks.
 * Three Azure functions—TaskProducer, TaskConsumer, and DLQTaskConsumer—that are responsible for sending monitoring data to Sumo.
 * A storage account to which the Azure functions write their log messages about successful and failed transmissions.